pola-rs/polars-book/user_guide/src/dsl/window_functions.md

 {{#include ../outputs/expressions/window_group_2.txt}}
 ```

-Polars keeps track of the groups locations and maps the expressions to the proper row locations.
+`Polars` keeps track of each group's location and maps the expressions to the proper row locations.
 This will also work
 over different groups in a single `select`.

 The power of window expressions is that you often don't need a `groupby -> explode` combination, but you can put the logic in a
 single expression.
 It also makes the API cleaner.
 If properly used a:

 - `groupby` -> marks that groups are aggregated and we expect a `DataFrame` of size `n_groups`
-- `.over()` -> marks that we want to compute something within a group, but that we don't modify the original size of the `DataFrame`
+- `over` -> marks that we want to compute something within a group, but that we doesn't modify the original size of the `DataFrame`

 ## Window expression rules

-The evaluation of window expressions are as follows (assuming we apply on `pl.Int32` column):
+The evaluations of window expressions are as follows (assuming we apply to a `pl.Int32` column):

 ```python
 # aggregate and broadcast within a group